 I study people, technology, and the worlds they make.

 My previous book, The Distraction Addiction (Little, Brown & Co., 2013), was an argument for practicing “contemplative computing,” using information technologies to help us be more mindful, not distracted.
-It’s been translated into six languages, with an Arabic edition in the works.
+It’s been translated into seven languages.

 I have a Ph.D. in History and Sociology of Science from the University of Pennsylvania.